smlindauer/open-model-manager-resources/examples/README.md

 To fit a scoring script for a R model containerization, see [RModel_ScoreFileTutorial.md](./RModel_ScoreFileTutorial.md) in the examples directory.

+## Upload Data to the SAS Cloud Analytics Services (CAS)

+The SAS Scripting Wrapper for Analytics Transfer (SWAT) package can be used to upload local data to the CAS server.

+To upload data to CAS, see [UploadDataToCAS.ipynb](./UploadDataToCAS.ipynb) in the examples directory.

 This project is licensed under the [Apache 2.0 License](../LICENSE).